WORLD LANGUAGES VISION & MISSION

 Source: Maryland State Department of Education (2018). http://marylandpublicschools.org/about/pages/dcaa/world-languages/index.aspx

-At the middle school level, students may elect to take an introductory course, Foreign Languages EXploratory (FLEX), which highlights the cultures associated with the Latin, French, Spanish languages; particular attention is paid to cognates.
-Middle school students may begin their formal study of Spanish as well by completing Spanish 1 - Part 1 in Grade 7 and Spanish 1 - Part 2 in Grade 8.
+At the middle school level, students may elect to take an introductory course, Foreign Languages EXploratory (FLEX) in 6th grade, which highlights the cultures associated with the Latin, French, Spanish languages.
+Middle school students may begin their formal study of Spanish I in 7th Grade by taking Spanish Y (Spanish I - Part A).
+In 8th Grade students can earn high school credit for the successful completion of taking Spanish I (Part B).
 As stated in the high school grading policy, "for high school courses taken in middle school, one credit will be awarded at the successful completion of the course in 8th grade."

 At the secondary level, Queen Anne's County Public Schools offers a sequenced program in French and Spanish.
 We urge students to complete at least three levels of the same World Language.